will-bei/nbody/README.md

 # nbody
-program that creates a 2000-frame animation of an n-body simulation
+Program that creates a 2000-frame animation of an n-body simulation

 Description:
 Program creates an n-body simulation.
 The dimensions of the simulation space is 4✕10^10 meters by 4✕10^10 meters.
 The gravitational constant used is 6.67✕10^10 m^3⋅kg^−1⋅s^−2.
 Initial masses of objects within the simulation are initialized randomly between 1✕10^22 kg to 1✕10^24 kg, inclusive.